geoprism/Search-Engine/README.md

 ##My Thoughts

-**Test data:** static html pages that I crawled through uci.ics.edu domain
+**Test data:** static html pages that I crawled through at uci.ics.edu domain

 **Stemming/stopwards:** For stemming I used NLTK’s porter stemmer.
 For stopwords I used NLTK.corpus stopwords and added a few of my own.
 For example, “strong” would accidently be passed through as a token, which was really the html tag “strong”.